SignalK/specification/gitbook-docs/request_response.md

 # Request/Response

-## WebSockets and other full-duplex protocols
+## WebSockets and Other Full-duplex Protocols

 The exact format of the message for a specific request is defined elsewhere in the specification.

 A request should include the `context` when appropriate and must include a client generated `requestId`.
 The `requestId` is a string and it must be a [version 4 UUID](https://tools.ietf.org/html/rfc4122.html#section-4.4).
 It will always be included in any response to the request by the server.

 For example, a request to PUT a value:

 ```json
 {
   "context": "vessels.self",